 NED Event recommended reads

-The following is a selection of books and articles associated with an event NED is hosting or a day NED is celebrating.
-On May 3, 2021 we are celebrating World Press Freedom Day.
+The following is a selection of books and articles associated with an event NED is hosting or a day NED is remembering.
+On June 4, 2021 we commemorate the anniversary of the Tiananmen Square massacre.
 Check out the full list here.
 Learn more about NED’s library here.

 Reports & Articles

 An article by one of China’s leading democratic dissidents in the Journal of Democracy issue focused on the 30th anniversary of June 4th in 2019.

 The 30 years after Tiananmen : Dissent is not dead

 by Elizabeth Economy

 Featured in the April 2019 issue of the Journal of Democracy, this article discusses the prospect for democracy in China 30 years after June 4th.